Mixing 2nd Coat of Microne Base

 Applying the Microne Base

 Apply the 2nd Coat of Microne Base in exactly the same way as the 1st coat.
+You can apply the microcement directly onto the previous coat, there’s no need to prime in between them.

 Leave to Dry